Siemens User Management Component (UMC)

 Prerequisites

-- UMC version prior to 2.15.1.3 or SIMATIC PCS neo V4.1, V5.0, V6.0 installed
+- UMC running a vulnerable version (User Management Component versions before 2.15.1.3, or SIMATIC PCS neo V4.1, V5.0, V6.0)

 - No authentication required